diegozeng/DynamicHeart/README.md

 Matlab m-file to build a dynamic heart.
 It is an open source code, welcome to use and modify it.
 I really hope that it

 will be helpful.
-Further improvement is in my plan， now it is just a simple one.
+Further improvement is in my plan, now it is just a simple one.

 Background: